 MEASURE DESCRIPTION AVAIL.
-STATUS Temporary Enhancements to Employment Insurance A number of temporary enhancements to Employment Insurance eligibility and benefit rules, in effect until from Sept.
+STATUS Temporary Enhancements to Employment Insurance A number of temporary enhancements to Employment Insurance eligibility and benefit rules, in effect from Sept.
 27, 2020 to Sept.
-25, 2021: • Minimum benefit rate of \$500/week • At least 26 weeks of regular benefits • One-time insurable hours credit • Minimum El unemployment rate across Canada (13.1%) In addition, a two-year El premium rate freeze (2020 level).
-Currently available As of April 25, 4,060,591 total applications received since September 28 th , of which: 1,286,067 auto-transitioned; and 2,774,524 new applications Canada Recovery Benefit Provides \$500 per week for up to 38 weeks for eligible workers who are not employed or self-employed for reasons related to COVID-19 or have had their income reduced by at least 50% due to COVID-19, and are not eligible for Employment Insurance (EI).
+25, 2021: • Minimum benefit rate of \$500/week • Up to 50 weeks of regular benefits • One-time insurable hours credit • Minimum El unemployment rate across Canada (13.1%) In addition, a two-year El premium rate freeze (2020 level).
+Between September 26, 2021 and November 20, 2021, the minimum benefit rate will be \$300/week.
+Currently available As of July 25, 4,881,600 total applications received since September 27th, of which: 1,286,067 auto-transitioned; and 3,595,533 new applications Canada Recovery Benefit Provides \$500 per week for up to 38 weeks for eligible workers who are not employed or self-employed for reasons related to COVID-19 or have had their income reduced by at least 50% due to COVID-19, and are not eligible for Employment Insurance (EI).
 Budget 2021 proposes to provide up to 12 additional weeks of Canada Recovery Benefit to a maximum of 50 weeks.
 The first four of these additional 12 weeks will be paid at \$500 per week.
 The remaining 8 weeks of this extension will be paid at a lower amount of \$300 per week claimed.
 All new Canada Recovery Benefit claimants after July 17, 2021 would also receive the \$300 per week benefit, available up until September 25, 2021.
-Currently available As of April 25, 1.89 million unique applicants for a total value of \$15.6 billion.
-(Note: also included in TBS reporting to OGGO Canada Recovery Caregiving Benefit Provides \$500 per week for up to 38 weeks per household for eligible workers unable to work for at least 50% of the week because they must care for a child under the age of 12 or family member because schools, day-cares or care facilities are closed due to COVID-19, or because the child or family member is sick and/or required to quarantine or is at high risk of serious health implications because of COVID-19.
+The government now proposes to extend this benefit until October 23, 2021, and to provide 4 additional weeks for a maximum of 54 weeks.
+Currently available As of July 25, 2.03 million unique applicants for a total value of \$23.18 billion.
+(Note: also included in GC InfoBase) Canada Recovery Caregiving Benefit Provides \$500 per week for up to 38 weeks per household for eligible workers unable to work for at least 50% of the week because they must care for a child under the age of 12 or family member because schools, day-cares or care facilities are closed due to COVID-19, or because the child or family member is sick and/or required to quarantine or is at high risk of serious health implications because of COVID-19.
 Budget 2021 proposes to extend the Canada Recovery Caregiving Benefit an additional 4 weeks, to a maximum of 42 weeks, at \$500 per week.
-Currently available As of April 25, 379,773 unique applicants to date for a total value of \$2.13 billion.
-(Note: also included in TBS reporting to OGGO Canada Recovery Sickness Benefit Approved under Part 18 of the COV Provides \$500 per week for up to a maximum of four weeks, for eligible workers who are unable to work for at least 50% of the week because they contracted COVID-19, are self-isolated for reasons related to COVID-19, or have underlying conditions, are undergoing treatments or have contracted other sicknesses that would make them more susceptible to COVID-19.
-ID-19 Emergency Response Act.
-Currently available As of April 25, 501,294 unique applicants to date for a total value of \$454 million.
-(Note: also included in TBS reporting to OGGO
+The government now proposes to extend this benefit until October 23, 2021.
+Currently available As of July 25, 440,390 unique applicants to date for a total value of \$3.12 billion.
+(Note: also included in GC InfoBase) Canada Recovery Sickness Benefit Provides \$500 per week for up to a maximum of four weeks, for eligible workers who are unable to work for at least 50% of the week because they contracted COVID-19, are self-isolated for reasons related to COVID-19, or have underlying conditions, are undergoing treatments or have contracted other sicknesses that would make them more susceptible to COVID-19.
+The government now proposes to extend this benefit until October 23, 2021.
+Currently available As of July 25, 627,040 unique applicants to date for a total value of \$624 million.
+(Note: also included in GC InfoBase)